stebaker92/stebaker92/README.md

 Senior Fullstack Developer, specialising in the Microsoft stack (.NET core & Azure).

-I enjoy all the challenges of full-stack development; Front-end, back-end, pipelines, cloud architecture, scripting and automation!
+I enjoy all the challenges of full-stack development; Front-end, back-end, pipelines, cloud architecture, scripting and automation

 <!--